Decision Fatigue- Have You Fallen Prey To It?

 Psychologists at The National Academy of Sciences did research on parole board judges.
 They examined the factors that impacted whether or not a judge granted parole to a criminal.
 They thought the results would be factors like the type of crime or the kinds of laws broken.
 But the results astonished them.

 The quality of their decisions was impacted according to the time of the day.
-The judges showed to make poorer decisions as the day went by.
+The judges showed to make more flawed decisions as the day went by.
 They found, “prisoners who appeared early in the morning received parole about 70 percent of the time, while those who appeared late in the day were paroled less than 10 percent of the time.”

 So how will you know you’ve fallen prey to decision fatigue?
 Here are some telltale signs-